satra124/emco-base-test/docs/user/install/Tutorial_Helm.md

 Copyright (c) 2019-2020 Intel Corporation
 ```

-**NOTE**: The helmcharts for CI are located in the `deployments/helm/emcoBase` folder and only this version is referenced in the top-level Makefile.
-The helmcharts in the `deployments/helm/emcoCI` folder are not actively maintained and are included for legacy purposes.

 # Getting Started
 This document describes how to efficiently get started with EMCO install using Helm Package.